GowripriyaMahendran/EVChargeMate/README.md

 manage and operate electric vehicle charging stations.
 They need a platform to manage station availability, receive reservation requests, monitor charging activity, and collect payments.

+# Run the dev web application:
+cd frontend

+# Usage 🌿
+Once the application is running, open your web browser and navigate to http://localhost:5173/.